aplater/soc2-compliance/policies/media.md

 a. *Personally-Owned Devices*

    i.
 Organizational data not classified as public use according to reference (a) may not be stored at any time on a personally-owned device.
+This includes, but is not limited to your personal devices' local hard drive, unauthorized removable devices, email accounts, and cloud storage.

     i.
 The ISM is responsible to maintain a list of job titles and/or persons authorized to use personally-owned devices for the organization’s business, as well as the applications and databases that may be accessed from such devices.